 The 3rd Annual Arthur Smith Poetry Prize is now closed to submissions, and the judges are reading.
 We’ll post the results when we have them.
 CLICK HERE for updates and information.

-We have two anthology projects open for submissions:
+We have one anthology project open for submissions right now:

 Plain Folk: Notes on American Folk Music

 The roots of American folk music defy time and place, elude genre and category, and are as diverse as both the immigrants and native inhabitants of this country.
 If traditional folk music consists of the songs, styles, and themes passed down through generations, contemporary folk music continues this American record of lives, loves, struggles, triumphs, and tragedies informing our collective human existence.
 From the sorrow songs to Delta blues, bluegrass, gospel, Appalachian mountain music, Native drum circles, Cajun, Hip Hop, and more, American Folk Music reflects back at us something deep and unshakeable about who we are, in ways few other art forms or even historical records can.We call for essays that carry forward this notion of American folk music–what it means to us as individuals, as Americans, and how it continues to give shape, expression, and meaning to our lives.